-I have screened résumés for a variety of aid, relief and development agencies and nonprofits, and I have helped many professionals, from people just getting started to seasoned professionals, to improve their résumés and overall presentation, with excellent results.
+I have screened résumés and served on hiring committees for a variety of aid, relief and development agencies and nonprofits, and with this experience, I have helped many professionals, from people just getting started to seasoned professionals, to improve their résumés and overall presentation, with excellent results.
 I can use this background to help improve your résumé - for a fee.
 Using your answers to a variety of questions, a review of your current résumé, and a review of the jobs you feel you are qualified for, I can work with you to greatly improve your résumé -- and, ultimately, improve your chances of being hired.

 Details on volunteering abroad (volunteering internationally).